-Height's' store [located at the northeast corner of Main and Washington streets] was entered and about \$250 worth of butter (the most of it already prepared for shipment), taken therefrom.
-The entrance was effected by a boring process.

-An attempt was also made to get into the store through the side door by the same operation but the undertaking was abandoned.
-These robbers better not come a second time for one of the clerks will hereafter sleep on the premises.
+Oct.
+1: Haight's' store [located at the northeast corner of Main and Washington streets] was entered and about \$250 worth of butter (the most of it already prepared for shipment), taken therefrom.
+The entrance was effected by a boring process...These robbers better not come a second time for one of the clerks will hereafter sleep on the premises.
 Also a buggy of the lightning rod company disappeared on the same night.